Very Cold Weather Forecast For City - UrduPoint

 Very Cold Weather Forecast For City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 24th Dec, 2020 ) :The local Met Office has forecast dry and very cold weather for city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :The local Met Office has forecast dry and very cold weather for city for the next 24 hours.

-The highest maximum temperature 23 centigrade and the lowest minimum 07 centigrade were recorded during last 24 hours.
+The highest maximum temperature 22 degrees centigrade and the lowest minimum 09 degrees centigrade were recorded during last 24 hours.

 The dry and very cold weather have also been forecast for rest of the region.